 Inappropriate extensions or revisions to Listed properties and other properties that, while not Listed, make a contribution to the character of the area will be resisted.
 Any development must not cause harm or adversely impact on the setting of important heritage sites in the Parish.

 The heritage and character of Birdham Pool Marina and its surroundings and access to the harbour-edge footpaths and open views across the landscape, as supported by CDC Policy 47 and characterised in the Sussex Historic Landscape Characterisation, must also be protected and enhanced, as more fully described in Environment Policy 4 below.

-Conservation of Chichester Harbour will be supported, as will the presence of the houseboats on the Chichester Canal.
+Conservation of Chichester Harbour will be supported.
 At the Open Day meetings, residents expressed concern at the Chichester Canal Society's plans to reopen navigation from Chichester to Birdham because of the threat to wildlife as well as spoiling the Canal's heritage.
-The Canal belongs to West Sussex County Council but the section from

-Cutfield Bridge to Salterns Lock is leased to Premier Marinas, who in turn sub-lease up to 31 spaces to houseboats.
+The Canal belongs to West Sussex County Council but the section from Cutfield Bridge to Salterns Lock is leased to Premier Marinas, who in turn sublease up to 31 spaces to houseboats.